Manta Point Overlook – Cliff Panorama In Nusa Penida, Bali

 If you walk around the outside of the temple, there’s a small path in the south that leads to the main overlook: Manta Point.

 It’s a short 5 minute walk that cuts through some bushes.

 The overlook is an awesome spot where you can sit and watch the snorkeling boats come and go, and if you’re lucky you’ll see manta rays swimming down there too.

 Me and my driver chilled here for an hour or two, and I flew the drone over to some of the cliffs.
 It was peaceful and we didn’t see any people here the whole time!

-As of 2019, there’s no parking fee or entry fee here.
+There’s no parking fee or entry fee here.